tobyjsullivan/es/README.md

    * Each document is encrypted with a unique data key.
    * The data key is stored alongside the blob and is encrypted with a master key managed by KMS.
 This is following best practices of KMS.
-   * Each encrypted document is stored on S3 with a randomly generated key.
+   * Each encrypted document is stored on S3 with at a randomly generated path.
-     These keys are used as a claimscheck in the mapping file.
+     These paths are used as a claimscheck identifier in the mapping file.
 * Metadata about documents is stored in a single, encrypted mapping file on S3.
    * This includes descriptors such as human-friendly key, the actual S3 key of the blob, and the S3 key of the encrypted data key.